-This catalog contains official announcements of courses for the 2018-2019 academic year.
+This catalog contains official announcements of courses for the 2019-2020academic year.
 Oklahoma Christian reserves the right to repeat, change, or amend the rules, regulations, and provisions contained in this catalog and may withdraw or modify the programs and courses described.